cspohr5119/ftc-event-sim/README.md

     UseFTCResults="false"  // If true, use actual match scores, otherwise, based on OPR

   SwissScheduling
-    SeedFirstRoundsOPR="false"    // Not yet suppored
+    SeedFirstRoundsOPR="false"    // Use initial PPM (set to initial OPR) to seed first rounds as Swiss (Random if false).
-    RoundsToScheduleAtStart="1"   // How many rounds to schedule randomly to start the tournament ScheduleAtBreaks="false"       // Not yet supported
+    RoundsToScheduleAtStart="1"   // How many rounds to schedule at the start of the day ScheduleRoundsAhead="2"       // How many rounds ahead to schedule.
+To schedule round 3 when round 1 is finishes, set to 2.
-    BreaksAfter="2,7"             // Not yet suppored
-    OpponentPairingMethod="Fold"  // Method to find ideal opponents: "Fold" or "Slide" AlliancePairingMethod="Slide" // Method to find ideal partners: "Fold" or "Slide" CostForPreviousOppoent="100"  // Cost penalty for same opponent twice CostForPreviousAlignment="10" // Cost penalty for same alliance twice CostForCrossingGroups="10"    // Cost penalty for opponents in different RP groups
+	ScheduleAtBreaks="false"      // Generate a schedule of n matches at the start of each day where n = RoundsToScheduleAtStart BreaksAfter="2,7"             // When the overnight breaks are.
+Could be used in one-day events as intermissions OpponentPairingMethod="Fold"  // Method to find ideal opponents: "Fold" or "Slide" AlliancePairingMethod="Slide" // Method to find ideal partners: "Fold" or "Slide" StartingRoundsOpponentPairingMethod = "Slide" // Method to pair seeded opponents at start of tournament CostForPreviousOppoent="100"  // Cost penalty for same opponent twice CostForPreviousAlignment="10" // Cost penalty for same alliance twice CostForCrossingGroups="10"    // Cost penalty for opponents in different RP groups